ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 - `conformsTo` mapped to <http://purl.org/dc/terms/conformsTo>

 These keys are being proposed by [BioSchemas profile ComputationalWorkflow 0.5-DRAFT](https://bioschemas.org/profiles/ComputationalWorkflow/0.5-DRAFT-2020_07_21) and [FormalParameter 0.1-DRAFT](https://bioschemas.org/profiles/FormalParameter/0.1-DRAFT-2020_07_21) to be integrated into schema.org.
-Reflecting their subject to change, in this specification they a temporary namespace; future releases of RO-Crate may reflect mapping to the `http://schema.org/` namespace:
+In this specification they a temporary namespace (<https://bioschemas.org/>); future releases of RO-Crate may reflect mapping to the `http://schema.org/` namespace:

 * `ComputationalWorkflow` mapped to <https://bioschemas.org/ComputationalWorkflow>
 * `FormalParameter` mapped to <https://bioschemas.org/FormalParameter>